 Is there anything I’m missing?

-Finally, my J345 class did their own pitches tonight, and the best ones were those where the presenters were simply having a conversation with the audience.
+Finally, as we’ve seen in past semesters, the best pitches are those those where the presenters were simply having a conversation with the audience.
 But you can only achieve that with lots of practice.
-Good luck putting the final touches on everything!
+Good luck and I’ll see you Thursday!